This article was originally posted on March 25, 2015. Last updated on October 14, 2020.

 The foundation, like Lochness or Bigfoot, is a notoriously elusive creature

-For example, the David Suzuki Foundation does not make grants despite the word foundation in its name, while EducationMatters – a public foundation that has distributed over $7 million in grants and scholarships since 2003 – does not have the word foundation in its name at all.
+For example, the David Suzuki Foundation does not make grants despite the word foundation in its name, while EducationMatters – a public foundation that has distributed millions of dollars in grants and scholarships since 2003 – does not have the word foundation in its name at all.

 To further complicate matters, some of the largest grantmaking foundations in Canada are not registered charities, let alone designated public or private.
-Examples of these would include the Ontario Trillium Foundation, the Alberta Law Foundation, and the Green Shield Canada Foundation (GSCF) – none of which are registered charities.
+Examples of these would include the Ontario Trillium Foundation and the Alberta Law Foundation – neither of which is a registered charity.

 Tips for zeroing in on your best potential funding partners